alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Govspeak

 A wrapper around the [Govspeak content component](https://components.publishing.service.gov.uk/component-guide/govspeak).

-Content for this block can either be written as [govspeak](https://govspeak-preview.publishing.service.gov.uk/guide) or HTML.
-If you are adding a Govspeak block in config in the `frontend` application, it must be added as HTML.
-This is because, despite the name, the Govspeak component it calls actually renders HTML content.
+Content for this block can be written as [govspeak markdown](https://govspeak-preview.publishing.service.gov.uk/guide) or HTML, depending on how the block is added.

-If you are adding the block in config in Whitehall you have a choice of writing it in either govspeak or HTML.
-That is because govspeak content added in Whitehall is automatically converted to HTML by publishing-api.
-However, if you use govspeak, you'll need to supply the `content_type` (see second example).
+When added to a YAML file within the `frontend` application content must be written in HTML.

 ```yaml
 - type: govspeak